cp2k/cp2k/docs/README.md

    `make html`

-1. Browse the HTML output in the `_build` directory.
+1. Browse the HTML output in the `_build/html` directory.